EGEE 102: Energy Conservation for Environmental Protection

 - No makeup quizzes will be given under any circumstances (including sickness, family emergencies, computer/Internet issues or accidental clicks on wrong buttons).
 For these kinds of reasons, quiz scores are dropped.

 - A comprehensive final exam (25%) is required for everyone and consists of all multiple choice questions.
-Questions will be from the practice questions (StudyMate) and/or previous exams.
+Questions will be similar to the quiz questions and/or previous exams.

 Participation Extra Credit: 3%